 Q: Can you tell us a little bit about yourself?

 A: My name is Kristen, I’m 26 years old.
 I went to Hortonville high school and Fox Valley Technical College.
 I’m married with two daughters and we love hanging out as a family.
 We try to be as involved as possible in our church, but when we aren’t there we love skiing and snowboarding together.
 I love my two cats, two pit bull puppies, and gardening with my little shadows (my girls).
-I’m a 4th year apprentice, which means I have completed all the testing and now am doing my last year of on-the-job training hours before I become a journeyman fabricator.
-One more year to go!
+I’m a 5th year apprentice.

 Q: Did you know you wanted to work in welding when you graduated high school?

 A: Oh no- it’s been an interesting road that led me here.
 I started with the idea of being a firefighter, then changed to culinary arts.
 I then started learning about kinesiology and went back to Fox Valley Tech to be an occupational therapy assistant.
 While I was placed on the two-year waiting list for that program, I got my CNA.
 I worked at Neenah Foundry during the summer and realized I liked working with my hands.
 (Fun fact- this is also where I met my husband).
 About this same time my brother, who happens to be a very gifted journeyman welder, suggested I try welding to see if I liked it.
 I decided to give it a shot and got an apprenticeship at the union hall about five months later.

 Q: Obtaining an apprenticeship after five months isn’t typical.
 What do you attribute that success to?